isomerpages/moe-chuachukangsec/_the-co-curriculum-at-cckss/Global Connect Overseas Prog/Thailand.md

 </div>
 <p>Check out our <a href="https://www.facebook.com/CCKSians" rel="noopener noreferrer nofollow" target="_blank">Facebook Page</a> &amp;
 <a href="https://www.instagram.com/cckssofficial/" rel="noopener noreferrer nofollow" target="_blank">Instagram</a>for more of our trip highlights!</p>
+<h1><strong>2023 Global Connect Trip to Chiang Rai, Thailand</strong></h1>
+<p>Our first ever batch of CCKSians embarked on the school's first overseas
+trip in November 2023 to Chiang Rai, Thailand.
+We were excited to bring our Student Councillors to visit their counterparts at Srinagarindra The Princess Mother School Chiang Rai (SWPY) where they we were very warmly welcomed by the staff and students.</p>
+<p>The trip was a journey of growth for our CCKSians as they learnt more
+about themselves and their areas of strength and growth.
+The highlight of the trip was the interaction with SWPY's students and with the young students of Ban Rong Por Primary School where we worked in partnership with Bukit Merah Secondary School to refurbish the school's library.
+After Bukit Merah completed the painting, our CCKSians came the following week to install shelving, furniture and books to create a cosy and lovely reading space.</p>
+<p>Prior to the trip, our CCKSians spent time using Design Thinking to conceptualise</p>
+<p></p>